 The division of the estate is more complicated if the deceased also leaves a spouse or registered partner.
 In this case, the marital property must be divided at the time of death in order to be able to segregate the deceased person’s estate.
 If the estates have been segregated, the surviving partner’s entitlement to inheritance depends on the degree of relationship of his or her co-heirs: With (joint) children he or she has to share half of the estate; heirs of the second (parental) parentela are jointly entitled to a quarter of the testator’s assets.
 More distant relatives (grandparents, third parentela) have no claim.

 The childless testator Lukas leaves behind his wife and his mother.
 He has two surviving brothers and his father is predeceased.
 After the marital property division, Lukas’ estate is divided as follows: Since there are no descendants, the parental line (second parentela) is entitled to inherit along with his wife.
 In this case, the wife is entitled to three quarters of the inheritance.
 The mother and father each inherit half of the remaining quarter, so that one eighth belongs to the mother.
-The eighth of the predeceased father is again divided between Lukas’ two brothers, so that each receives one sixteenth of the inheritance.
+The eighth of the predeceased father is again divided between the two brothers of Luke, so that each receives a sixteenth.